 Warner has spent nearly 25 years in his profession and serves as founding principal at Niche Public Relations, a boutique strategic consultancy where he helps clients in public, private and nonprofit arenas.
 Warner has vast hands-on experience, knowledge and understanding of business and regional needs, having served as a member of his region's Vision2015 Urban Renaissance Action Team & strategic plan, a Cincinnati Business Courier Top Forty Under 40 leaders, past Legacy member for Young Professionals, Chamber of Commerce Board of Advisers, Who's Who and is also bestowed the honor as a Kentucky Colonel.

-Warner was called into ministry in 2016 after 20 years of pushing the calling aside.
-Today, he serves his faith community at Branches Church in Loveland, OH.
-A church-planting community, Branches seeks to plant 5 churches by 2029.
-Warner serves on the teaching team where he helps write sermons and plan Sunday services and much more.
-He was also called to work in ministry full-time with BLOC Ministries in Cincinnati, a 22-year non-profit movement that offers 27 programs and services to the impoverished including job training, boys/girls homes, women's & jail ministries, substance abuse & mental health counseling, afterschool intervention and prevention programs, sports performance training, sex social enterprise businesses and visual & performing arts programs.
+Warner was called into ministry work in 2016 after 20 years of pushing the calling aside and later after a miraculous healing from heart disease.
+Warner served on the teaching team for his previous church where he helped write sermons and plan Sunday services and much more.
+During the COVID pandemic, he worked with BLOC Ministries in Cincinnati, a non-profit movement that offers 27 programs and services to the impoverished including job training, boys/girls homes, women's & jail ministries, substance abuse & mental health counseling, afterschool intervention and prevention programs, sports performance training, social enterprise businesses and visual & performing arts programs.

 Warner has been a guest lecturer at Universities and a presenter/speaker at faith-based organizations and churches, businesses and non-profits across the country.
 He can make himself (and his wife, Jen) available to share their stories of trials, tragedies and triumphs.